Identify Users

 avatar_url optional string URL to the user's avatar image.
 Also accepts avatar as an alias.
 Shown in the visitor profile.

-[custom] optional string | number Any additional properties you want to attach to the user (e.g. plan, company).
+[custom] optional string | number Any additional properties you want to attach to the user (e.g. company, role).

 Examples